Summer Reading Beckons (Middle-Grade Round Up)

 Metaphors of rebirth and renewal abound in this story and are, at times, delivered a little too heavy handedly.
 But young readers won’t care.
 We root for Rain, applaud her spunkiness and resiliency, and are happily along for the ride as she discovers the ins and outs of this diverse and vibrant new community.
 A community which proves itself worthy of running towards, not from.
 As Rain is fond of saying, “And that’s a fact.”

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Books published by Crown Books, Arthur A. Levine, Penguin, Atheneum, Dutton, and Harper Collins (respectively) .
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!